aegomez/algorithm-problems/README.md

 10. Shuffle an array.
 11. Write a function that will reverse N sized blocks of an array.
 12. Implement a circular queue.
+13. Flatten an array.
+Recursive and iterative implementation.

 ## Author